-This small farm in Gray Court, SC operates on the honor system for blueberry picking and produce purchasing and it’s every bit as charming as expected in the South.
+This small farm just outside Greenville, SC has amazing blueberries plus seasonal produce and is every bit as charming as expected in the South.

 I’m always on the search for new and fun places to bring my kids and tell our readers about and had heard of Mixon Farm but had never been so I decided I must go before blueberry season ended.
 I had no idea just how charming this farm was till I got there!